-The deregulation of the global aviation industry saw a step change in the level of growth of air travel as increased competition, including the arrival of low cost carriers into the marketplace, together with the larger and more fuel efficient planes, saw prices fall and air travel become more accessible.
-The International Air Transport Association (IATA) estimated carriage of 4 billion airline passengers globally in 2017, compared to the 2.8 billion passengers carried by airlines in 2011.
+The deregulation of the global aviation industry1 saw a steep change in the level of growth of air travel as increased competition, including the arrival of low cost carriers into the marketplace, together with the larger and more fuel efficient planes, saw prices fall and air travel become more accessible.
+The World Bank estimated carriage of 4.5 billion airline passengers globally in 2019, aup from 1.7bn in 2000, an increase of 267%.2 Even with all the disruptions from COVID, IATA estimates that air travel rebounded quickly, back within 6% of 2019 levels by June 20233.

-While air transport has grown by over 60% over the past 10 years, we expect strong growth to continue, driven by increasing household wealth (particularly in Asia) together with decreasing real airfares being driven by continuing developments in aircraft technology.
-All of this growth has, and will continue to be underpinned by the essential airport infrastructure that facilitates air travel.
+While air transport has had its challenges over the recent years, it has remained resilient.
+We expect growth to continue, driven by increasing household wealth and increasing demand for air travel expected to double by 2040.3 All of this growth has, and will continue to be underpinned by the essential airport infrastructure that facilitates air travel.